Post-Graduate Research and Teaching

 - Dr. Sara Nasserzadeh: Technologically assisted health promotion: Sexual health and ‘hard to reach groups’ among young people.

-- Dr. Elaine Arnold: Drug Policy Partnership Approaches.
+- Dr. Elaine Arnull: Drug Policy Partnership Approaches.

 MSc Mental Health and Substance Use (Dual Diagnosis) programme